cuvva/terms/terms.md

 ## 14. Your instructions

-Usually all communications are made via the app, but we may also contact you by email, letter, telephone or face-to-face.
+Usually all communications are made via the app, but we may also contact you by email, letter, telephone or any other reasonable method.
 We can't guarantee your instructions have been received unless we've acknowledged them.
 We reserve the right to refuse instructions but, if we do, we'll let you know.

-Our office hours are Monday to Friday, 09:00 to 18:00 UK time.
-There may be a delay in responding to instructions if they're received outside of office hours.
-But you can speak with us in the app between 6am and 1am, each day of the year, and we'll get back to you as soon as we can.

 ## 15. Privacy notice

-You can find details of how we treat your personal data in our privacy notice, which you can find in our app.
+You can find details of how we treat your personal data in our privacy notice, which you can find in our app or website.

 ## 16. Money Laundering &amp; Proceeds of Crime